 person is no longer capable of salvation.
 Denying the truth after God

-Himself has revealed it to you is the way to a reprobate mind.
+Himself has revealed it to him is the way to a reprobate mind.
 The chief

 priests and many of the Pharisees